jvandertil/blog/content/posts/2019-11-01_GuidCombSpan.md

 }
 ```

-This simply change results in a significant improvement of the performance of this method.
+This simple change results in a significant improvement in the performance of this method.
 I also think the new version is slightly more understandable as well.
 So I'd consider this a win-win.

 {{< table >}}